mbabynames search ✿

 Lavender Nicole

-Lavender translates to "noble and strong".
+Lavender translates to "purple flower".
 Nicole to "victory of the people".
 Together they create a full-name meaning with real texture.
 At 3 syllables, Lavender needs a shorter middle to stay balanced.
 Nicole does that.

 Lavender Michelle

-Lavender, meaning "noble and strong", pairs with Michelle, meaning "who is like God".
+Lavender, meaning "purple flower", pairs with Michelle, meaning "who is like God".
 The meanings point in complementary directions.
 Michelle (2 syllables) provides a firm close after the longer Lavender.

 Lavender Katherine